-In addition to her engineering career, Tracy is most well-known for her work pushing for diversity in tech.
+From 2011 to 2016 Tracy was an engineer and tech lead at Pinterest.
+Before Pinterest, she worked at Quora, also as an early engineer there.
+Alongside her engineering career, Tracy is most well-known for her work pushing for diversity in tech.
 In 2013, she helped to kick off the wave of tech company diversity data disclosures with a Github repository collecting numbers on women in engineering.
-Tracy is now a founding member of Project Include and focused on driving solutions in the space.
-She was named Forbes Tech 30 under 30 in 2014 and has been profiled in Vogue and WIRED for her advocacy.
+She is now a founding member of Project Include, focused on driving solutions in the space.

 Tracy graduated from Stanford with an M.S. in Computer Science and a B.S. in Electrical Engineering, where she was a Terman Scholar and Mayfield Fellow and elected to Phi Beta Kappa and Tau Beta Pi.
 Tracy has spoken at SXSW, Google I/O, Techcrunch Disrupt, Venture Beat DevBeat, WIRED Business Conference, Bloomberg Tech Conference, Grace Hopper Celebration of Women in Computing, among other events.